waltscienceblog/waltscienceblog.github.io/_posts/2021-2-8-morningquote.md

 ### What does the Quotivator do?
 ***

 The Quotivator provides a daily update on my website to display the [quote and photo of the day](https://waltscienceblog.github.io/quote/).
-You can bookmark this page or it as your browser's homepage if you would like a new inspirational quote to greet you daily.
+You can bookmark this page or set it as your browser's homepage if you would like a new inspirational quote to greet you daily.

 The Quotivator also texts the daily quote to my phone.
 I see it when I wake up in the morning, and it motivates to exercise and tackle my day - even when it is really dark and cold.